Titanium dioxide: Health and safety

-Research as an ingestible nanomaterial

-Size distribution analyses showed that batches of food-grade TiO₂, which is produced with a target particle size in the 200–300 nm range for optimal pigmentation qualities, include a nanoparticle-sized fraction as inevitable byproduct of the manufacturing processes.

 Inhalation

 Titanium dioxide dust, when inhaled, has been classified by the International Agency for Research on Cancer (IARC) as an IARC Group 2B carcinogen, meaning it is possibly carcinogenic to humans.
 The US National Institute for Occupational Safety and Health recommends two separate exposure limits.
 NIOSH recommends that fine TiO_{2} particles be set at an exposure limit of 2.4 mg/m^{3}, while ultrafine TiO_{2} be set at an exposure limit of 0.3 mg/m^{3}, as time-weighted average concentrations up to 10 hours a day for a 40-hour work week.

-Although no evidence points to acute toxicity, recurring concerns have been expressed about nanophase forms of these materials.
-Studies of workers with high exposure to TiO_{2} particles indicate that even at high exposure there is no adverse effect to human health.
+Recurring concerns have been expressed about nanophase forms of these materials.
+Studies of workers with high exposure to TiO_{2} particles indicate that they face heightened risks of inflammation and oxidative stress.

+Ingestion

+The safety of titanium dioxide as a food additive is controversial.
+It was banned as a food additive by the European Union in 2022, after the European Food Safety Authority (EFSA) raised concerns about its safety.
+This decision has been criticized, and its use is still allowed in many countries, including the United States, Canada, and the United Kingdom.

+Skin exposure

+The extent to which healthy skin provides a barrier to TiO_{2}, and whether use on damaged skin and prolonged use can increase risk, are not yet known.
+Using sunscreens on injured skin or an open wound is not recommended.
+The IARC recommends against using sprayable sunscreen products given the potential for inhalation.